wiicode/cybersecurity-framework/bcsf.md

 ITIL best practice recommends a staged approach to IT asset management.
 You may find this useful for improving management of your IT assets, but must keep in mind that there may be assets and dependencies beyond the corporate IT domain as outlined above.

+`References
+ISO 27001/2
+ISO 55001 - Asset Management
+ITIL`

 # A.4 Supply chain
-Understanding and managing the security risks to networks and information systems which arise from dependencies on external suppliers.
+> Understanding and managing the security risks to networks and information systems which arise from dependencies on external suppliers.
+{.is-info}

 ## Principle
 *The organisation understands and manages security risks to networks and information systems supporting the operation  of essential functions that arise as a result of dependencies on external suppliers.
 This includes ensuring that appropriate measures are employed where third party services are used.*